-Cl.
-29(1) A health and safety representative for a designated work group holds office:
+- Cl.
+29(1) A health and safety representative for a designated work group holds office: - (a) if, in consultations that took place under clause 19, 20, 21 or 22, the parties to the consultations agreed to the period for which the health and safety representative for the group was to hold office for such a period; or - (b) in any other case for 2 years;

-(a) if, in consultations that took place under clause 19, 20, 21 or 22, the parties to the consultations agreed to the period for which the health and safety representative for the group was to hold office - for such a period; or beginning at the start of the day on which he or she was selected.
+beginning at the start of the day on which he or she was selected.